Madhav Singh Solanki

 Madhav Singh Solanki (30 July 1927 – 9 January 2021) was a leader of Indian National Congress party who served as External Affairs minister of India.
 He served also as the Chief Minister of Gujarat three times.
 He was known for KHAM theory by which he came to power in Gujarat in 1980s.

 Early life

 Madhav was born on 30 July 1927 in a Koli family of Gujarat.
 His eldest son, Bharatsinh Madhavsinh Solanki, is also a politician.

 Career

 In 1981, the Government of Gujarat headed by the chief minister Solanki, introduced the reservation for socially and economically backward classes based on recommendations of Bakshi Commission.
 It resulted in anti-reservation agitation across the state which spilled over in riots resulting in more than hundred deaths.
 Solanki resigned in 1985 but later returned to power winning 149 out of 182 assembly seats [a record till BJP's victory in 2022 Assembly Elections].
-He was supported by Kshatriya, Harijan, Adivasi and Muslims; called collectively as KHAM formula.
+He was supported by Kshatriya, Dalit, Adivasi and Muslims; called collectively as KHAM formula.
 It resulted in other communities losing the political influence.